 As you perform more on your own, you’ll eventually gain natural experience that will teach you the types of people/groups that are most likely to participate in either a simple demonstration or full-on performance.
 Just remember, practice makes perfect and experience will become one of your top teachers.
-If interested in learning FULL Street Hypnosis, you can pre-order your copy by Clicking Here!
+If interested in learning professional Street Hypnosis in its entirety (and how to make money with it), Click Here!

 Let me know if this was helpful via a comment below and/or what you’d like to learn in the future!

 As always, Click Here to download my Free Hypnosis Ebook AND learn weekly lessons 🙂